 It’s my guess that the reason Mr. Coldham did not find information in the record which would give us the details of Burlingham’s transportation and destination is because he was not transported by a convict ship contracted out of London, but rather, it was a ship that was contracted by the Justice of the Peace for Norfolk, as the 1718 Transportation Act allowed each county to do.
 Of the two harbors in Norfolk, Great Yarmouth and King’s Lynn, the later was the deep water port that accommodated ships large enough to sail across the Atlantic Ocean; the former was mostly a fishing port.

-Those of us who have ancestors from colonial South Carolina recognize many of the family names that are found in the history of the colony.
 The original charter was for the colony of Carolana and was granted in 1629 by Charles 1st of England to Sir Robert Heath, but the name Carolana originates from the founding of the French colony of Charlesfort near present-day Parris Island in 1562 by Jean Ribaut for his king, Charles 9th of France.
 The colony was intended as an asylum for Huguenots from France, who were Protestants, but they abandoned the fort, some perished and others returned to France.
 Then in 1564 Rene de Laudonniere of France established Fort Caroline near the mouth of the St. Johns River at present-day Jacksonville, Florida.
 In 1565 Ribaut sailed to reinforce Fort Caroline and caused such alarm for the Spanish, who were colonizing at St. Augustine, that Catholic Spain dispatched Pedro Menendez de Aviles to drive out the Protestant French.
 Ribaut followed Menendez back to St. Augustine but his fleet of ships was wrecked in a hurricane.
 He and most of his men were captured and executed.
 Menendez took his men and marched overland to Fort Caroline and massacred most of the colonists.
 The threat of the Spanish in Florida to South Carolinians with episodes of invasion and fighting would last throughout the colonial period.

 Remember that after the English Civil War, many of the Royalists were exiled by Cromwell, but some of them escaped into self-imposed exile to the West Indies where many of them had sugar plantations.
 One of those Royalists was John Colleton who established himself as a planter in Barbados.
 Of the eight noblemen who Charles 2nd rewarded with the charter for Carolina, Colleton was the visionary behind it.